Wanda++: Pruning Large Language Models via Regional Gradients: The Wanda++ Framework

+To limit the overhead of computing the pruning criterion, we estimate the regional gradient (Eq. \ref{eq:rgs}) only once per decoder block.
+This can be sub-optimal because pruning one layer in the $l$-th block affects the regional gradients of other layers.
+To address this, we blend in the layer-wise Wanda score, which tracks how pruning in one layer impacts the input of the next.
+Our RGS criterion is summarized as follows:

-where $N$ represents the total number of input samples used for pruning and the scaling factor $\alpha$ is a constant to balance the magnitude of the gradient and input activation terms.
-We choose the value of $\alpha$ to be 100 based on our ablation study in Appendix \ref{app:alpha}.
+where the scaling factor $\alpha$ is a constant to balance the magnitude of the gradient and input activation terms.
+For simplicity, we adopt the same scaling value of 100 as in \citep{das2023beyond} although it can be model specific (see the ablation study on $\alpha$ in Appendix \ref{app:alpha}).